bonitasoft/bonita-doc/md/embed-engine.md

 ```

 ::: info
-If you are using subscription use `com.bonitasoft.engine.BonitaEngineSP` and `com.bonitasoft.engine.api.APIClient`
+If you are using subscription edition, use `com.bonitasoft.engine.BonitaEngineSP` and `com.bonitasoft.engine.api.APIClient` objects instead.
 :::

 ### Configuration